Carolista/LC-React-Studio16/README.md

 ### A. Clear the form.
  - [ ] Don't worry about overall validation yet.
  - [ ] The first `TODO` instructs you to add logic to clear the form once it successfully submits.
+ - [ ] Keep in mind that while the state variables in the parent hold all the values that need to be submitted, they are not bound to the inputs themselves.
+That takes place in the child component.
+How can you communicate from the parent to the child that it needs to be reset?
+How will the child component know to trigger the reset?

 ### B. Make sure the user can't submit unless everything is complete and correct.
  - [ ] Rather than having the submit button disabled, we will just alert the user if they're not quite done yet.